funnsam/MkWebsite/README.md

 # MkWebsite
-A small tool for making website from markdown
+MkWebsite is a small tool for making website from Markdown, made my myself when making my own website.

+To use it, build using make and use the /environment folder as a starting point.

+## Special files
+Read my code to understand I'm lazy to not write documents